vestrel00/contacts-android/howto/howto-update-contacts.md

 For more info, read [How do I include only the data that I want?](/howto/howto-include-only-desired-data.md)

-## Executing the insert
+## Executing the update

-To execute the insert,
+To execute the update,

 ```kotlin
 .commit()